deyRupak/mysterio/README.md

 # MISSION TASVEER

-The project aims at creating a platform for training, labeling and deploying and retraining image classification models.
+A platform for training, labeling, deploying and retraining image classification model.

-## Approach & Soluchan
+## Approach & Solution
 -The trained model classifies images based on the dataset provided.

 -The UI can run inference using the model trained above on 128 unseen and unlabeled images uploaded at the same time.